oliwang/oliwang.github.io/content/garden/Blog/Book Note - The Psychology of Money.md

 People with different goals view stock prices differently.
 For high-frequency traders, it doesn't matter how high the current price is as long as they think it will rise a little in a short time, so they can buy it.
 However, for those who want to hold stocks for a long time, holding stocks that are overvalued is not a good option.

 It is easy to get confused when people with different goals do the same thing.
-For instance, people who want to hold stocks for a long-term may be swayed to follow the trend of high-frequency trading, which may lead to a bubble.
+For instance, people who want to hold stocks for the long term may be swayed to follow the trend of high-frequency trading, which may lead to a bubble.

 Therefore, it is important to recognize our own goals and not follow the crowd just because everyone around us is doing something.
 As our goals may be different from others, following the crowd may lead to counterproductive results.